 2. Don’t Sleep During the Flight – or Do

 Sleep on the plane only if it is the normal sleep time for your destination.
+(A red-eye flight headed eastward is a typical example.)
 Some people have difficulty sleeping on a plane at all, but it’s a good idea under certain conditions.
 If your flight will arrive during the day and you’ll have at least six to eight hours before it’s time to go to bed in the new time zone, then catching some shut-eye is a good idea.
 (To help you sleep, bring a sleep mask, earplugs and a blow-up pillow or neck rest.
 Movie time is a good bedtime on the plane.)
 But if your flight arrives at night, you should stay awake in the air.
 Some people like to work or otherwise stay active during the flight, so they’ll be ready to sleep at night after arriving in the new time zone.

 The typical jetliner’s cabin environment is similar to being at the top of an 8,000 ft mountain with very dry air – for six hours or more.
 You need to drink water and other non-alcoholic beverages at regular intervals during your flight.
 That’s why the flight attendants serve drinks fairly often.
 Avoid coffee unless you plan to remain active.